redhat-cop/cloud.aws_troubleshooting/README.md

-# cloud.aws_troubleshooting
+# cloud.aws_troubleshooting Validated Content Collection

+This repository hosts the cloud.aws_troubleshooting Ansible Collection.

+## Description

-The collection includes a variety of Ansible roles to help troubleshoot AWS Resources.
+The cloud.aws_troubleshooting validated content collection in Ansible is designed to help users efficiently diagnose and resolve issues within their AWS environments.
+This collection includes a variety of Ansible roles and playbooks specifically tailored for troubleshooting common problems encountered in AWS infrastructure.

+## Requirements

+The [amazon.aws](https://github.com/ansible-collections/amazon.aws) and [community.aws](https://github.com/ansible-collections/amazon.aws) collections MUST be installed in order for this collection to work.

 <!--start requires_ansible-->
-## Ansible version compatibility
+### Ansible version compatibility

-This collection has been tested against following Ansible versions: **>=2.14.0**.
+This collection has been tested against following Ansible versions: **>=2.15.0**.

-## Included content
+### Included content

 Click on the name of a role to view that content's documentation: